virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/freedom-kl25z/README.txt

 Where <subdir> is one of the following:

-  minnsh:
+  ostest:
   ------

-    This is a experiment to see just how small we can get a usable NSH configuration.
-This configuration has far fewer features than the nsh configuration but is also a fraction of the size.
+    This configuration directory, performs a simple OS test using apps/examples/ostest.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configuration using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. Default toolchain:

+       CONFIG_HOST_WINDOWS=y                   : Builds under Windows
+       CONFIG_WINDOWS_CYGWIN=y                 : Using Cygwin
+       CONFIG_ARMV6M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows

+    3. Serial Console.
+A serial console is required to see the OS test output.
+The serial console is configured on UART1 which is available on JP5:

+       UART1 RX signal (RXD1) is on PB.4, pin 8, and
+       UART1 TX signal (TXD1) is on PB.5, pin 9.

   nsh:
   ---
     Configures the NuttShell (nsh) located at apps/examples/nsh.
-The Configuration enables the serial interface on UART0.
+The Configuration enables the serial interfaces on UART1.
 Support for builtin applications is disabled.

     NOTES: